Investigate Anisotropy

 The aim is to calculate variability for any sample separation distance, in any direction.
 These are called the Primary, Secondary and Tertiary views.

-Variogram map file: the file name is generated automatically; this is a 3D variogram map (block model) file that will be generated for the grade and zone selected below.
+1. Review the Variogram map file.
+This file name is generated automatically.
+This is a 3D variogram map (block model) file that will be generated for the grade and zone selected below.

-Select Zone: if zones have been specified during the Select Samples step, a zone value can be selected here.
+2. If zones have been specified during the Select Samples step, a zone value can be selected using the Select zone list.
 This will constrain variogram calculation to the zone (or zone combination if specified during the Define Custom Zones stage.

-Max distance between samples: This distance is calculated from the input samples data set (drillholes or points) and is used to determine an appropriate Maximum lag and default Lag value for this context (see below).
+4. Review the Max distance between samples.
+This distance is calculated from the input samples data set (drillholes or points) and is used to determine an appropriate Maximum lag and default Lag value (see below).

-Maximum lag: this is the maximum permitted lag value permitted for the input data set.
+5. Define the Maximum lag permitted for the input data set.
 It is calculated as 50% of the Max distance between samples (see above).
-Values above Max distance between samples (see above) will be unattainable.
+Values above Max distance between samples (see above) are unattainable.
 Typically, a value of 10 x the lag is sufficient.
-You can edit this value if required.

-Number of blocks: choose how big your want your output block model to be.
+7. Choose how big your want your output block model to be by setting the Number of blocks.
 The specified value will determine the cube size for the output model, using the value to denote the number of blocks present along each major axis.